appscode/blog/content/post/kubedb-v2021.08.23/index.md

 ## Deprecating Previous KubeDB Releases

-KubeDB as a product has evolved quite a bit since our decision to adopt an open/core model for the project last year and provide a sustainable future for the project.
+KubeDB as a product has evolved quite a bit since [our decision to adopt an open/core model](https://blog.byte.builders/post/relicensing/) for the project last year and provide a sustainable future for the project.
 With this release, we are announcing the deprecation of all prior KubeDB releases.
-The previous version of KubeDB operators will become unavailable by Dec 31, 2021.
-So, we encourage users to upgrade to latest version of KubeDB.
+The previous versions of KubeDB operator will become unavailable by Dec 31, 2021.
+So, we encourage users to upgrade to the latest version of KubeDB.

 ## What Next?